 With a strong WFM system like NICE WFM, automated intraday reforecast algorithms automatically adjust the employee forecast in near real-time based on the bots/IVR/self-service success rates.

 Bots—and their ability to understand complex customer service scenarios—are improving at an unprecedented rate, and the market share is nowhere near saturated.
 The good news is that WFM solutions on the market today are already set up to accommodate this increase in usage.

-There’s no need to schedule bots in WFM; this results in the contact centre having to license additional seats for the bots in WFM—an added, unnecessary expense.This blog post has been re-published by kind permission of NICE – View the Original Article
+There’s no need to schedule bots in WFM; this results in the contact centre having to license additional seats for the bots in WFM—an added, unnecessary expense.For more information about NICE - visit the NICE Website